UCLALibrary/library-website-nuxt/README.md

 1. Why does Figma show the body font weight as `600` when it clearly isn't?
 2. Are the CSS color values P found correct?
 Lots of variations that are similar.
+3. Is the molecule missing from Research page